FACTS, TIPS AND TECHNIQUES

-- If your input level is too high, you track fader may have to be very low.
+- If your input level is too high, The track fader may have to be set very low.
 This can make it too low to have control in the upper part.
-When your track father is low, its very difficult to adjust and fine tune the audio levels.
+When your track fader is low, it's very difficult to adjust and fine-tune the audio levels.

-- If your preamp level is too high, the signal can overdrive the sound card's input or the next gain stage in the signal path.
-Preamp settings are the upmost important.
-A bad preamp setting will result in failure
+- If your pre-amp level is too high, the signal can overdrive the sound card's input or the next gain stage in the signal path.
+Pre-amp settings are of utmost importance.
+A bad pre-amp setting will result in failure

 SPL (sound pressure level) indicates that maximum volume.
-It can be found in the microphones spec sheet.
-You can ruin an expensive mic by hitting it to hard and blowing and moving the diaphragm.
+It can be found in the microphone's spec sheet.
+You can ruin an expensive mic by hitting it too hard and blowing and moving the diaphragm.
 Dynamic mics seldom have a max SPL rating.
 Condenser mics come with SPL rating because their built with electronic circuitry that can overload and that overload can cause audible distortion.

-Omnidirectional is a mic pattern that picks up all directions equally.
-It doesn't reject sound form any angle.
+- Omnidirectional is a mic pattern that picks up all directions equally.
+It doesn't reject sound from any angle.
 For this characteristic, the omnidirectional mics are great for capturing room ambiance and groups of instruments.
-Its great for picking up sound from a distance.
+It is great for picking up sound from a distance.
 These mics are not for live use as they can produce feedback more easily than any other pick-up pattern.

-Bidirectional is a mic pattern that doesn't hear form the edges, but it hears equally form both sides.
+- Bidirectional is a mic pattern that doesn't hear from the edges, but it hears equally from both sides.
 This mic is a great choice for recording two sound sources into one track by positioning the mic between the two sound sources.
 Another name for this is called the figure-eight pattern.

-Unidirectional and often called cardioid pickup or directional has a heart shaped pattern with it most sensitive part being the part you sing into, facing the mic capsule.
+- Unidirectional and often called cardioid pickup or directional has a heart-shaped pattern with it most sensitive part being the part you sing into, facing the mic capsule.
 This mic is great for isolating sounds.
 Its great for when you're recording with a group of people.
 Because when you point the mic at one instrument, it will pick up less to none of the sounds from the other instruments in the opposite direction.
 The disadvantage of using this mic is you need to be up close to get the full sound.
-After a 12 inches or more, your sound will get very thin compared to the sound you're recording with the mic.
-This mic is great for live sound as it produces way less feedback than other microphone patterns, such as the omni and the bidirectional.
+After 12 inches or more, your sound will get very thin compared to the sound you're recording with the mic.
+This mic is great for live sound as it produces way less feedback than other microphone patterns, such as the Omni and the Bidirectional.

-Cardioid has full response at the front of the mic.
-It decreases in sensitivity of around 25 to 30dB at 180 degrees off axis.
-This has the heart shaped pickup pattern and like I said before, its great for recording a single sound source when you have many sound sources in the same room.
+- Cardioid has a full response at the front of the mic.
+It decreases in sensitivity of around 25 to 30dB at 180 degrees off-axis.
+This has the heart-shaped pickup pattern and as I said before, it's great for recording a single sound source when you have many sound sources in the same room.
 That's due to its pickup pattern.
-Its more sensitive in the front and not so sensitive in the back or anywhere else.
+It's more sensitive in the front and not so sensitive in the back or anywhere else.

 - AKG 451,353, C1000, C3000, and C-12